akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 It is possible to attach a `Flow` to a `Source` resulting in a composite source, and it is also possible to prepend a `Flow` to a `Sink` to get a new sink.
-After a stream is properly terminated by having both a source and a sink, it will be represented by the `RunnableGraph` type, indicating that it is ready to be executed.
+After a stream is properly constructed by having both a source and a sink, it will be represented by the `RunnableGraph` type, indicating that it is ready to be executed.

 It is important to remember that even after constructing the `RunnableGraph` by connecting all the source, sink and